GaryS007/Project-2/README.md

 ![Modal Window](https://garys007.github.io/Project-2/assets/images/modal.png)

 - Main Modal Window - This modal window will launch when the player visits the website.
-It displays the rules of the game and includes a Start Game button that closes the modal window.
+It displays the rules of the game and includes a Play Game button that closes the modal window.
 - Win Modal Window - This modal window will launch when the player wins 5 rounds.
 It provides a congratulations message as well as the ability to play again.
 - Lose Modal Window - This modal window will launch when the player loses 5 rounds.
 It notifies the player of their defeat and allows them to play again.